garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 - "This might not be the last time we need to operate"
 - "We cannot guarantee that your retina will not detach again"
 - "Your vision in the left eye may not return to anything like it was previously "
-- You may discover that your running days are over"
+-  "You may discover that your running days are over"

 Not inspiring stuff!!